This post may contain affiliate links. Please read my disclosure policy.

 Flavorful, rich, earthy and hearty are just a few of the characteristics that come to mind when describing this rustic dish.
 Often served with spaghetti or over polenta, there’s no way you won’t love this amazing braised skillet chicken.

-It reminds me of good times and the warmth of family, and it also gives me great anticipation for dinner.
-I have great memories of my mom’s sister, June with her fabulous, authentic Italian Chicken Cacciatore.
+This dish reminds me of good times and the warmth of family, and it also gives me great anticipation for dinner.
+I have great memories of my mom’s sister June with her fabulous, authentic Italian Chicken Cacciatore.

 Some people have signature go-to dishes, you know, something they can make with eyes closed.
 Aunt June could make Chicken Cacciatore like nobody else in our family.
 She and Uncle Ralph could also make some seriously eye-popping homemade egg nog, but that’s another story.